noenomblot/ADA_P3-jekyll/index.md

        alt="Top 15 subreddits by bot-like post rate" width="700">
   <figcaption class="figure-caption">
-    <strong>Figure 4.</strong> Top fifteen subreddits ranked by the proportion of
+    <strong>Figure 2.</strong> Top fifteen subreddits ranked by the proportion of
     posts flagged as bot-like by the Isolation Forest model.
-High values indicate subreddits where automated activity is likely to dominate content production, motivating their exclusion from subsequent network analyses.
   </figcaption>
 </figure>
 <br>